learndatalab/learndatalab.github.io/_pages/openings.md

 #### Current open positions

 - Learning on graphs and geometry
-- Incorporating LLMs into graph representation models and their explainers
 <!-- ML models for time-series data for domain adaptation and generalization
 -->